dfamonteiro/blog/blog/content/posts/production-load-generator.md

 }
 ```

-For the sake of keeping this blog post succint I will refrain from delving into the details of developing these load scenarios, as we already have plenty of examples of load scenarios in this tool's documentation.
-Nevertheless, the important thing to know is that you setup your load generators and the MES in `SetupAsync`, run the load generators in `RunAsync` until the `cancellationToken` is triggered, and revert any MES configurations you have changed in `TeardownAsync`.
+The methods in this class should be pretty self-explanatory: you setup your load generators and the MES in `SetupAsync`, run the load generators in `RunAsync` until the `cancellationToken` is triggered, and finally revert any MES configurations you have changed in `TeardownAsync`.

 TODO segway into talking about the load generator classes